PSYCHOLOGICAL ISSUES TREATED AT PSYCHOLOGY HOUSTON, PC

 The treatment of choice for OCD is an intervention called “Exposure and Response Prevention” (ERP).
 This approach is a systematic intervention of working with a client on progressively moving up an exposure (facing the things that are feared) hierarchy while simultaneously reducing rituals (behaviors that bring down anxiety in a non-productive way, e.g., hand washing).
 With support, clients are able to reduce ritualistic behavior and habituate (grow accustomed) to stimuli that were previously feared.
 It is a highly effective treatment when utilized with motivated and willing clients.
 All psychologists at Psychology Houston, PC are trained in ERP and Dr. Mouton-Odum is faculty at the International OCD Foundation Behavioral Therapy Institute (a training program for therapists who want to learn to treat OCD).

 Psychological, Neuropsychological, and Educational Testing

 Many children are referred for psychological and/or educational evaluations during their academic career.
-At Psychology Houston, PC, we provide a full range of psychological evaluations to answer diagnostic questions, illuminate therapeutic recommendations, and/or aid in treatment planning.
+At Psychology Houston, PC, we provide a full range of psychological evaluations to answer diagnostic questions, offer therapeutic recommendations, and/or aid in treatment planning.
 We pride ourselves on being able to schedule assessments quickly (typically within 2 weeks) and rapid report turn around (typically within 3 weeks).
 Testing can be completed in one session or over multiple days, depending on the needs of the child.
 Parents are asked to schedule a consultation session first, to determine the questions being asked and the goals of the evaluation so that an appropriate battery of tests can be decided upon.

 Houston Area Behavioral Institute for Tourette (HABIT) Clinic